celciusjj/CryptoCurrency/README.md

 ⚠️ **Important**

-- (13/05/2025), added HOC pattern and animations for currency stats
+- Added HOC pattern and animations for currency stats, pls download the new apk if you installed one before the date (13/05/2025).

 ## Screenshots